TheJostler/gpsave4rpi/README.md

 ## Install

 Designed for and tested on a raspberry with Sysfs installed, it should work on any Linux machine which has the Sysfs C library installed and available GPIO's.
-Installing is easy simply clone the repo
+Installing is easy simply follow the steps bellow

 ```
 git clone https://github.com/TheJostler/gpsave4rpi.git